School of Theology & Christian Ministry

 Christian Spiritual Formation

-This complementary major allows students from any major outside ministerial studies to take an organized group of courses encouraging critical thinking about the integration of their faith with what they are learning from academic disciplines.
+The Christian Spiritual Formation complementary major at Anderson University allows students from any major outside ministerial studies to take an organized group of courses encouraging critical thinking about the integration of their faith with what they are learning from academic disciplines.
 This program is part of the campus’s broader Christian Spiritual Transformation (CST) initiative.
 It offers a formal exploration of Christian Spiritual Transformation and provides both broad and deep, theoretical and practical, understanding of Christian formation.

 Traditional undergraduate students that receive financial aid, like scholarships, grants, loans, and work-study employment.